 These pretty little candied orange slices dipped in dark chocolate are the perfect sweet snack to enjoy all your winter citrus.
-Created by Lauren from Climbing Grier Mountain, Harry & David Cara Cara Oranges shine like the sun in this simple, 5-ingredient dessert recipe.
+Created by Lauren from The Curious Plate, Harry & David Cara Cara Oranges shine like the sun in this simple, 5-ingredient dessert recipe.

 Citrus.
 A welcome burst of sunshine during these cold winter months.